madetech/data-tech-reviews/articles/iceberg/iceberg.md

 #### Maturity

-There is a vast difference in maturity between Iceberg and Delta.
+There is a considerable difference in maturity between Iceberg and Delta.
 Arguably the functional scope of Iceberg is also larger, where the functional equivalents of Delta are part of the closed source Databricks ecosystem.

 #### Unique to Iceberg